I was casually browsing Facebook on February 2, 2018 and noticed that a dog had gone missing from a

 walked him over to my car.
 He happily jumped right in.
 I profusely thanked Cody and the crew one last time,

-then Roscoe and I were on are way back home.
+then Roscoe and I were on our way back home (to Chelbi's).

 Are we home yet?